 - Feeders and Seed Can Be Expensive

-Not only do feeders cost money, but so do poles or hooks to hang them, baffles to protect them from predators and of course seed to fill them.
-For backyard birders on a tight budget, the cost of feeding birds can be prohibitive.
+Not only do feeders cost money, but so do poles or hooks to hang them, baffles to protect them from predators, cleaning brushes to maintain them, and of course seed to fill them.
+For birders on a tight budget or fixed income, the cost of feeding birds can be prohibitive.

 - Feeders Require Ongoing Maintenance

 Part of responsible bird feeding is making sure feeders are clean and in good repair so they do not present a hazard to visiting birds.
-Backyard birders with full schedules may not be able to adequately care for busy feeders.
+In busy areas, this may require several fillings and cleanings per week, and birders with full schedules may not be able to adequately care for busy feeders.

 - Feeders Feed the Wrong Birds

-Not all birds come to bird feeders, and backyard birders who most want to attract warblers, phoebes, flycatchers, waxwings or other species that don't typically come to feeders have no need to add feeders to their yard.
+Not all birds come to bird feeders, and birders who most want to attract warblers, phoebes, flycatchers, waxwings, owls, or other species that don't typically come to feeders have no need to add feeders to their yard.

 - Unwanted Wildlife Visits Feeders

-Birds aren't the only creatures to get a free meal from a feeder – mice, squirrels, rats, raccoons, deer and even bats and bears may snack from bird feeders, and if backyard birders don't want to feed extra wildlife, they may prefer not to have feeders at all.
+Birds aren't the only creatures to get a free meal from a feeder.
+Mice, squirrels, rats, raccoons, deer, and even bats and bears may snack from bird feeders, and if birders don't want to feed extra wildlife or don't want food usurped by non-feathered guests, they may prefer not to have feeders at all.

 - Predators Hunt at Bird Feeders

-Cunning predators will quickly learn that a backyard feeding station can be a smorgasbord of prey, and hawks, cats and other predators may stake out a bird feeder in search of their next meal.
-Some backyard birders prefer not to provide that unwary bait.
+Cunning predators will quickly learn that a backyard feeding station can be a smorgasbord of prey, and hawks, cats, and other predators may stake out a bird feeder in search of their next meal.
+Some birders prefer not to provide that unwary bait.

 - Bully Birds May Take Over Feeders

-Some of the least wanted backyard birds are the first to visit new bird feeders, and if backyard birders prefer not to feed flocks of grackles, starlings, pigeons and sparrows, they may prefer to avoid adding feeders to the yard.
+Some of the least wanted backyard birds are the first to visit new bird feeders.
+If birders prefer not to feed flocks of grackles, starlings, pigeons, and sparrows, they may prefer to avoid adding feeders to the yard.

 - Backyard Aesthetics May Not Welcome Feeders